Show All Answers

 The Department of Health offers a publication titled "Drinking Water: Is Yours Safe?"
 This brochure addresses the problem of lead, bacteria, nitrates and other contaminants in drinking water.
 Request copies from your nearest County Health Department office, the main Department of Health office in Tallahassee or download it from the Florida Department of Health website.

-For more information on nitrate, see this 2007 Study (PDF).
+For more information on nitrate, see visit our Water Data Portal.

 There are three impact zones on river lots: